RandomPassword/Elixir/README.md

 `RandomPassword` uses [`Puid`](https://hexdocs.pm/puid/Puid.html) to generate random strings. `Puid` is extremely fast, and by default using cryptographically strong random bytes for random string generation.

-Three random strings are generated, one from each of `alphas`, __decimal__ and `symbols` characters of length specified by the `alpha`, `decimal` and `symbol` options.
+Three random strings are generated, one from each of `alphas`, `decimals` and `symbols` characters of length specified by the `alpha`, `decimal` and `symbol` options.
 These three strings are concatenated and shuffled to form the final random password.

-Since `RandomPassword` restricts the optional setting of `alphas` and `symbols` characters to not overlap with either each other or the fixed __decimal__ characters, the resulting entropy of the random password is the sum of the entropy for the three separate random strings.
+Since `RandomPassword` restricts the optional characters for `alphas`, `decimals` and `symbols` to not overlap, the resulting entropy of the random password is the sum of the entropy for the three separate random strings.
 The `RandomPassword` module function `info/0` lists the total entropy bits of the generated random passwords.